 “It was speculated that a bedbug would go to any harborage in an attempt to hide.
-However, these colour experiments show that bedbugs do not hide in just any harborage.
-Rather, they will select a harborage based on its colour when moving into the light,” lead author, Dr Corraine McNeill, explained in a statement.
+However, these color experiments show that bedbugs do not hide in just any harborage.
+Rather, they will select a harborage based on its color when moving into the light,” lead author, Dr. Corraine McNeill, explained in a statement.

-They guessed that the insects would gravitate towards the colour red because it’s the same shade as blood, which they feed on.
+They guessed that the insects would gravitate towards the color red because it’s the same shade as blood, which they feed on.
 They were spot on, but their reasoning changed.

-“After doing the study, we think they preferred red colours is because bedbugs themselves appear red, so they go to these harborages because they want to be with other bedbugs,” McNeill explained.
+“After doing the study, we think they preferred red colors is because bedbugs themselves appear red, so they go to these harborages because they want to be with other bedbugs,” McNeill explained.

 They avoided yellow and green, too.
-The scientists say it may be because these colours resemble brightly lit areas.
+The scientists say it may be because these colors resemble brightly lit areas.